Lwów Uprising: The uprising

 Soviet 29th Tank Brigade of the 4th Tank Army under Lt.
 Gen. Lelushenko reached the city's limits on 22 July 1944.
 At that moment, the Polish Home Army decided to commence the battle against German fortified outposts throughout Lwów.

 The German forces relocated from the outskirts of the city's and fortified themselves in the city centre.
 In the early hours of the following day, what started as a series of skirmishes resulted in an outbreak of heavy urban warfare.
 The first to join the fight was the 14th Home Army Uhlan Regiment of foot, clearing the suburb of Łyczaków and pushing towards the old town along Zielona and Łyczakowska streets.
 In the western area, the Polish forces outnumbered the Germans and were able to capture the Main Train Station terminal.
-The southern area was almost abandoned by the Germans and the Polish forces were able to capture the 19th century citadel with large military supplies depots.
+The southern area was almost abandoned by the Germans and the Polish forces were able to capture the 19th century citadel with large military supply depots.
 This success allowed the supply of the Polish troops with badly needed arms.

 On 23 July the heaviest fighting ensued in the city centre and the northern district, where the Poles were able to capture only the Gas Works, preventing their demolition by the German troops.
-In the city centre, the partisans were aided by the entire Soviet 10th Tank Corps that was gradually joining the fight.
+In the city centre, the partisans were aided by the entire Soviet 10th Tank Corps, which was gradually joining the fight.
 The Soviets advanced in three wedges.
 One of them aimed at the southern area, already cleared from any German resistance by the Polish units.
 The two others reinforced the Polish units attacking along the Zielona and Łyczakowska streets.
 By the end of the day, the last column reached the Old Town Square and the Poles captured the Old Town Market.

 Afterwards, the civil and military authorities were summoned for a meeting with Red Army commanders and captured by the NKVD with guarantees of safety for all attendees provided.
 Despite these guarantees, the Soviets arrested some 5000 Polish soldiers who were sent to "Miedniki" gulag.
-The remaining forces of col. Władysław Filipkowski were forcibly conscripted to the Red Army, sent to Gulag or escaped to rejoin the underground.
+The remaining forces of Col. Władysław Filipkowski were forcibly conscripted to the Red Army, sent to the Gulag or escaped to rejoin the underground.